GoogleChrome/web.dev/src/site/content/en/blog/interop-2022/index.md

 - `color-mix()`: Takes two colors and returns the result of mixing them in a specified color space by a specified amount.
 - `color-contrast()`: Selects from a list of colors the color with the highest contrast to a specified single color.

-These functions support expanded color spaces (LAB, LCH, and P3), in addition to HSL and sRGB, they default to the uniform LCH color space.
+These functions support expanded color spaces (LAB, LCH, and P3), and in addition to HSL and sRGB, they default to the uniform LCH color space.

 ### New viewport units